-Wollens understands your right to privacy and is committed to protecting it in accordance with the General Data Protection Regulations 2018.
+Wollens understands your right to privacy and is committed to protecting it in accordance with the Data Protection Act 2018 and the General Data Protection Regulations.

 On our site, you can contact us and request information.
 The types of personal information you provide us with on these pages may include name, address, telephone, and email address.